kara-grassau/kara-grassau/README.md

 - 👋 Hi, I’m @kara-grassau
 - 👀 I’m interested in data science and Esports
-- 🌱 I’m currently learning data structures and algoithms
+- 🌱 I’m currently learning data structures and algorithms
 - 💞️ I’m looking to collaborate on Esports data projects!
 - 📫 How to reach me: https://www.linkedin.com/in/kara-grassau/